-In this tutorial, I’ll show you a combination of two PowerPoint animation tricks you can use to create a video-like effect for your images within your presentations:
+In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images in PowerPoint.

 In the example I build out in this tutorial, I’ll show you how to reveal a majestic tower against a bright blue sky and then make the sky move in the background.

 To learn more about creating PowerPoint backgrounds, and where you can get free ones, read our guide here.

 The first step in this PowerPoint animation tutorial is to find a picture that has a nice clean contrast with the background (you don’t want your center object to be touching anything or blending into the background).

 For this example, I’m going to use the picture of the tower below.

 2. Remove the picture’s background